 Kulas Music Library provides onsite help for the research and study of music.
 Its collections are open to all members of the Case community.
 Books on music and musical scores circulate in a manner similar to the collections in the Kelvin Smith Library.
 CDs and DVDs are available to be used in the library.
 All materials held by the library are listed in Case's online library catalog.

 Online resources related to music include online journals and books, reference works in music, indexes to the literature of music, and streaming audio databases.

 The collections of the member libraries of OhioLINK, searchable via the OhioLINK online catalog, greatly expand and enhance our local resources.
 Particular note should be made of the score collections.

-The Robinson Music Library at the Cleveland Institute of Music is an additional resource available to only to Case music majors and MFA students in dance.
+The Robinson Music Library at the Cleveland Institute of Music (CIM) is an additional resource available to only to Case music majors and MFA students in dance.
 Other members of the Case community should rely on Kulas Music Library and OhioLINK.
 Case Western Reserve University and the Cleveland Institute of Music have a long established joint music program and Kulas Music Library both supports the joint program as well as coordinates resources with the Robinson Music Library.